A detailed list of design collaboration tools to work better as a team to bring the most creative designs to life.

 - Share ideas and work in an open environment that’s inviting and easy to use.

-- In-built features allow sharing of photos and videos that enriches the work experience.
+- Built-in features allow sharing of photos and videos that enrich the work experience.

 - Real-time notifications help you stay productive while waiting for the next update and/or push.